DataDog/documentation/content/en/getting_started/agent/_index.md

 #### Setting tags through the Agent configuration file

 Tags add an additional layer of metadata to your metrics and events.
-This allows you to scope and compare your data in Dataodg visualizations.
-When data is sent to Datadog from multiple hosts, tagging this information allows you to scope down to the data you are most interested in visualising.
+They allow you to scope and compare your data in Datadog visualizations.
+When data is sent to Datadog from multiple hosts, tagging this information allows you to scope down to the data you are most interested in visualizing.

-For example, let's say you have data that is collected from different teams and you are only interested in seeing the metrics from team alpha, tagging those specific hosts with either the `team:alpha` or `team:bravo` tag gives you the ability to filter down to the metrics that are tagged with `teamp:alpha`.
+For example, let's say you have data that is collected from different teams and you are only interested in seeing the metrics from team alpha, tagging those specific hosts with either the `team:alpha` or `team:bravo` tag gives you the ability to filter down to the metrics that are tagged with `team:alpha`.
 See [Getting Started with Tags][23] to learn more about tagging your data.

 1. Locate your Agent's [main configuration file][24].
 For Ubuntu, the file locations is `/etc/datadog-agent/datadog.yaml`.